-Notes from parents are required for all dismissal changes, early dismissal pick-up, absence, and being excused from physical education class.
+Notes are required from parents for all dismissal changes, pick up for early dismissal, absence, and being excused from physical education class.
 A student will not be released to another adult without written permission from the parent, proper identification and authorization.

 Please do not try to inform teachers of dismissal changes via e-mail or voicemail, as access to these systems during the day can be limited.
-Inform the main office via note or phone before 3:00PM.
+Inform the office via note or direct phone.